GutUrago/microData/README.md

 ## Metadata

-You can extract all details of provided files by an organization.
+You can extract all the details of the files provided by an organization.
 Sometimes these surveys are from external organizations.
-In that case microData cannot extract its metadata.
-But it still gives a hint what to do.
-For instance, lets try extract the metadata of “Humanitarian Situation Monitoring Round 1, 2022” survey collected from Afghanistan in 2022 and published by UNHCR with unique catalog number ‘1000’.
+In that case, microData cannot extract its metadata.
+But it still gives a hint as to what to do.
+For instance, let’s try to extract the metadata of the “Humanitarian Situation Monitoring Round 1, 2022” survey collected from Afghanistan in 2022 and published by UNHCR with the unique catalog number ‘1000’.

 ``` r
 metadata(catalog = 1000, org = "unhcr")